AyeshaUllah/UnixGreenhouse/README.md

 ## Materials Overview
 1. Raspberry Pi 4,
 2. DHT11 sensor (for temperature and humidity),
-3. Capacitative Soil Moisture Sensor v.
+3. (Optional) Capacitative Soil Moisture Sensor v.
 1.2 (for soil moisture level).

 (see [INSTALL](INSTALL.md) file for information on how to create the system.)